Common Signs And Symptoms Of Postpartum Depression

 People with intensely negative feelings after childbirth may focus those emotions on themselves, leading to suicidal thoughts.* In other cases, feelings of despair or rage may be turned outward, prompting some parents to think of hurting their babies or older children.

 *If you’re having thoughts like this, please seek help immediately — there are many resources available to help you through this, with volunteers ready to talk.
-You can reach the National Suicide Prevention Lifeline through this link or by dialing 988, or you can text HOME to the number 741741 to reach the Crisis Text Line.
+You can reach the 988 Suicide & Crisis Lifeline through this link or by dialing 988, or you can text HOME to the number 741741 to reach the Crisis Text Line.

 How can you tell if you’re at risk for postpartum depression?
 This question can be a bit difficult to answer because the precise causes of PPD aren’t fully understood.
 However, researchers have identified several notable risk factors for postpartum depression, including: